Skip to main content

 What Transient Vision Loss Feels Like

-People describe these episodes in various ways:
+People describe these episodes in very practical language:

 • Like a curtain or shade coming down over vision